Conio/conio.github.io/docs/Features/TransferService.md

 # Transfer Service

 The `TransferService` contains all the APIs designed to facilitate the cryptocurrency amount transferring from an On-Chain Wallet to an Off-Chain Wallet of the same cryptocurrency and viceversa.
-The service manages the process of creating, updating, fetching, and finalizing transfer cryptocurrency between On-Chain and Off-Chain Wallet.
+It provides methods for creating, updating, fetching and finalizing transfer cryptocurrency between On-Chain and Off-Chain Wallet.

 ## APIs
 ---